.bat

 To open a .bat file, you need compatible software.
 Here are some options:

-• None (generally not supported directly on mobile platforms)
+• None (generally not supported directly on mobile devices)

 Check the "Software Compatibility" section above for a complete list of programs that can open .bat files on different operating systems.